 Most people tie the spark of getting fit to the New Year’s.
 Losing weight is one of the most common resolutions out there after all.
 But the other time of year when everyone’s stressing over their physique?
 That’s right, “the best day of my life” contender: wedding day.

 I’m a big fan of looking back and picking people’s brains on their own reflections.
 Here to help me with this article, I have the wife of the Little Rock Architect, Holly Erwin!
 They celebrated their 6 (?!) year anniversary just last month, so a huge congrats to the both of them.
-We also have Mother Fitness & Get Glutes Founder Kellie Davis joining the discussion.
+We also have Mother Fitness, Fit Thrive, & Get Glutes Founder Kellie Hart joining the discussion.
 Together, they share their insight on the mental and physical component leading up to weddings and marriage.

 Jon: Holly, what kind of expectations did you have for yourself?

 Holly: Everyone wants to look good on their wedding day.
 For me, I wanted to look like Barbie.
 I wanted people to see me tan and bleach blonde, so that’s what I did.

 Jon: And you were looking good!
 Kellie, do you get a lot of clients asking you for prep help leading up to their big day?

 Kellie: Most women who approach me don’t come with a deadline.
 The biggest issue with the wedding date is that it’s too late!
 People should be thinking of getting ready from the time of the engagement instead of two months or two weeks right before.